joelsemar/code_challenge/README.md

 However, I have been looking for an excuse to fiddle with both technolgies, and this seemed appropriate.
 For one, using django would bring in a whole host of unecessary dependencies and code just for 2 endpoints.

-I hope you won't hold this decision against me, (I'd certainly advice anyone doing a code challenge to use their most comfortable tech)
+I hope you won't hold this decision against me, (I'd certainly advise anyone doing a code challenge to use their most comfortable tech)
 But my curiosity got the best of me.
-I'd love to discuss the details of this further and what I learned doign this.
+I'd love to discuss the details of this further and what I learned doing this.
 (I had a lot of fun)

 All in all I'd say I spent around 4-5 hours on this, including reading through documentation and thinking about how to approach it.
 Perhaps 2-3 actually writing code and debugging things.